 What to Consider When Choosing the Best Bird Bath

 - Ground baths are the easiest to install and move around.
-Plus, because they’re made to mimic puddles, they provide a more natural-appearing water source.
+Moreover, because they’re made to mimic puddles, they provide a more natural-appearing water source.

-Deck-mounted baths are similar to deck-mounted baths, but instead of being secured to a deck railing, they’re mounted to a wall.
+- Wall-mounted baths are similar to deck-mounted baths, but instead of being secured to a deck railing, they’re mounted to a wall.